yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target # sh getVoltage.sh

-Invoking the above command will populate the Temperature table with the configured voltage for the various rails.
+Invoking the above command will populate the temperature table with the configured voltage for the various rails.

 Frequency data
 ^^^^^^^^^^^^^^

-The frequency data is read from the omapconf utility and then parsing out the required information to be later sent to the visualization tool.
+The frequency data is read from the omapconf utility and then parses out the required information to be later sent to the visualization tool.
 The file system comes with a script that does this functionality.